Olu-segun/airbnb-dbt-snowflake-project/README.md

 # airbnb-dbt-snowflake-project

+Overview
-This repository contains the project of analytical engineering course I took on Udemy
+This repository showcases the project developed during my completion of the Analytical Engineering course on Udemy, demonstrating key concepts such as data modeling, pipeline orchestration, and analytics engineering best practices.